-Fellow Members, I am pleased to present my second Chair's Report on behalf of the Goulburn Murray Credit Union.
-The 2016/17 year has seen the GMCU continue to develop as a one of the better performing organisations within the Customer Owned Banking sector with excellent results on all financial indicators, particularly with regard to liquidity and capital.
-Whilst financial indicators are extremely important to the GMCU we also pride ourselves on providing an extremely high level of customer service to our members and through the dedicated efforts of our management and staff I think we have again achieved this goal.
+Fellow Members, I am pleased to present my third Chair's Report as Chair of the Goulburn Murray Credit Union.
+The 2017/18 year continues to see the GMCU develop as a one of the best performing organisations within the Customer Owned Banking (COBA) sector with excellent results on all financial indicators, particularly liquidity and capital growth.
+Whilst financial indicators are extremely important to the GMCU, we continue to pride ourselves on providing an extremely high level of customer service to our members and through the dedicated efforts of our management and staff I think we have again achieved this goal.

+The Banking Royal Commission has highlighted many areas where the Banking sector must improve.
+Whilst I'm sure there are opportunities for improvement in the Customer Owned Banking sector, I think the lack of concern raised to date regarding the sector reflects well on how we are operating.
 The Customer Owned Banking network, of which the GMCU is an integral part, provides a very special service to their members.
-Unlike the big Banks we don't have to focus on profits so that we can pay a dividend to shareholders, but rather we direct our energy towards providing excellent, cost efficient banking and associated services to our members.
+Unlike the big Banks we don't focus on profits so that we can pay a dividend to shareholders, but rather we direct our energy towards providing excellent, cost efficient banking and associated services to our members.

 Funds that we do generate go back into enhancing these services to members as well as being invested into many community based organisations and activities to enrich the communities in which we operate.
-If you have the opportunity to promote the GMCU within your networks I would ask that you do so, as the continued growth of the GMCU will benefit all members.
+As members we may well have the opportunity to promote the GMCU through both our formal and informal networks and I would ask that if you do have the opportunity to promote the GMCU that you do so as the continued growth of the GMCU will benefit all members.

-We continued to achieve excellent results in the 2016/17 year and expect to continue this trend in future years.
+As mentioned earlier we have continued to achieve excellent results in the 2017/18 year and expect this trend will continue into the future.
 Our Financial Statements show that the GMCU has recorded;

-- An increase in assets of \$38.250 million (12.26%) - An increase in loans of \$7.980 million (3.19%) - An increase in deposits of \$37.082 million (13.85%) - An operating profit after tax \$2.121 million (2015/16 \$2.324 million)
+- An increase in assets of \$26.475 million (7.56%) - An increase in loans of \$10.962 million (4.25%) - An increase in deposits of \$22.736 million (7.46%) - An operating profit after tax \$2.907 million (2016/17 \$2.122 million)

-These results were recorded in a period of low interest rates which have been in place for many years together with continuing low levels of economic growth and uncertainty in a number of industries in our region.
-The trends are also reflective of others within the Customer Owned Banking sector and the GMCU consistently performs extremely well on comparison.
-It is important for the GMCU to continue to generate profits so that we can reinvest in the business and to provide equity for growth, a key strategy in the GMCU Strategic Plan.
+As in recent years these results have been made in a continued period of low interest rates which have been in place for many years together with low levels of economic growth and uncertainty in a number of industries in our region.
+These trends reflect the performance of others within the Customer Owned Banking sector and the GMCU consistently performs extremely well in comparison.
+It is important for the GMCU to continue to generate profits so that we can reinvest in the business and to provide equity for growth.

 The GMCU has experienced the same pressure on interest margins that have impacted on all organisations across our sector.
 We do continue to offer highly competitive rates on deposits and loans without impacting unsatisfactorily on our interest margin.
-Additionally we have looked to maximise non-interest income as well as minimising expenditure which has contributed to us maintain a very strong liquidity position.
+Additionally we have looked to maximise non-interest income as well as minimising expenditure which has contributed to us maintaining a very strong liquidity position.
 Overall the financial health of the GMCU is sound and this position will continue into future years.